Skip to main content

 • Lost wages

-• Non-economic losses, including compensation for pain and suffering, scarring, or psychological damage.
+• Non-economic losses, including compensation for pain and suffering, scarring, or psychological damage

 Punitive Damages

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts that include federal decisions, ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Ohio Dog Bite Laws: Related Resources

-Questions about Ohio Dog Bite Laws?
-Get Answers from an Attorney
+Questions About Ohio Dog Bite Laws?
+Get Answers From an Attorney

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help